-World War I brought devastating destruction to France and particularly the area around St. Quentin.
+World War I brought devastating destruction to France and particularly the area around St. Quentin including the St. John Institute.
 Loss of life and property was a heavy burden for Fr.
 Dehon to bear.
 Once again, the Congregation was in debt and the training of students was in disarray.
 In spite of this, the Priests of the Sacred Heart continued to expand into Finland, Cameroon, Italy, and South Africa.